rhyslwells/Data-Archive/content/categories/statistics/mean vs median.md

 - statistics
 - visualization
 ---
-The mean represents the arithmetic average, sensitive to [[uncategorised/Outliers|outliers]], while the median is the middle value, robust to skewed data.
+The mean represents the arithmetic average, sensitive to [[Outliers|outliers]], while the median is the middle value, robust to skewed data.

 In a box plot:
   - Median is typically shown as a line inside the box; it divides the data into two equal halves.